 Types of CBD

-There are several types and forms of CBD.
+There are several types of CBD.
 Some products are full-spectrum, meaning they contain all the naturally occurring components in the hemp plant and some are broad spectrum.
 Full-spectrum cbd does not strip away the THC that is in hemp, and contains a trace amount of THC (less than 0.3%).
 This will not cause the user to experience any psychoactive effects.
 Broad spectrum CBD contains the CBD cannabinoids but removes all of the THC.

 The most common types of CBD include: